 The student will receive a suggested list of approved course substitutions.

-The student must write a petition to the Office of Graduate/Undergraduate Studies outlining his/her request for the course substitution.
 The petition should be no more than one or two paragraphs explaining the difficulties the student has had with learning or otherwise accessing course content in relation to a disability condition.
 A discussion of attempts to take similar courses and resulting grades should be included.
 Preferably, the student should have attempted at least one course in the subject area at the post-secondary level, with appropriate disability accommodations before making a petition.

 If the course is also a requirement for the student’s major, a course substitution cannot be made without the approval of the student’s adviser and the chair of the department in which the course is taught.